-The first time I encountered Lyme’s disease was when my youngest sister contracted it from what we believed to be a spider bite.
-It’s transferable from any biting insect really, mosquitoes, ticks, etc. but it’s more often than not passed on through tick bites.
+The first time I encountered Lyme’s disease was after my younger sister contracted it from what we believed to be a spider bite.
+It’s transferable from any biting insect really; mosquitoes, ticks, spiders etc. But it’s more often contracted through tick bites.

 What is Lyme Disease?